seek4science/seek/help/user-guide/generic-linking-variables.md

 SEEK has fine grained sharing permissions.
 You can choose to share an asset in SEEK with just you, selected people within and outside of SEEK, your whole project, or publicly.

 ## Tags
 Tags are key words that are relevant in some way to the asset and its properties.
 They are used so relevant assets can be found more easily by other users using key-word searches.
-To incude a tag you just type it into the box.
+To include a tag you just type it into the box.
 Suggestions of tags will appear in a drop down menu as you type.
 You are free to use any free text for tags.

 ![add tags 1](/images/user-guide/add_tags_1.png)